ibm-cloud-docs/speech-to-text/models-ng.md

 -   "Can you suggest an orthopedist who specializes in osteoarthritis?"
 -   "Can you please help me find an internist in Chicago?"

 The new model is available for all supported English dialects: Australian, Indian, UK, and US.
 The new model supports language model customization and grammars as beta functionality.
-It supports most of the same parameters as the `en-US_Telephony` model, including `smart_formatting` for US English audio for {{site.data.keyword.cloud_notm}} only.
+It supports most of the same parameters as the `en-US_Telephony` model, including `smart_formatting` for US English audio.
 In addition to those features listed in [Supported features for next-generation models](#models-ng-features), the model does *not* support the following parameters: `profanity_filter`, `redaction`, and `speaker_labels`.

 ## Supported features for next-generation models
 {: #models-ng-features}